MatthewDurocher/YatzyJava/README.md

 Yatzy web-app implemented using Java and Java Play Framework (WIP)

+## What's with JavaPlay?

+It's open-source!

+Uses the SBT SBT (*Scala Build Tool*) which:

+- Builds and tests your app
+- Runs a server
+- Compiles changes on the fly - just refresh your browser :)
+- Integrates well with the IntelliJ IDE.

 ## LAN testing with Allowed Hosts

 > Learned using [Play 2.8.x docs](https://www.playframework.com/documentation/2.8.x/AllowedHostsFilter#Allowed-hosts-filter)